1973 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 5. What is the rarest 1973 nickel?

-The rarest 1973 nickel in terms of auction value is the 1973-S PR70 DCAM proof, which sold for $5,550 in June 2018—the current all-time record for this date.
-Among business strikes, the 1973-D in MS67 Full Steps is the rarest, with PCGS CoinFacts describing it as “rare” with “few examples” known.
+By auction price, it’s the 1973-S PR70 DCAM proof at $5,550 (June 2018).
+Among business strikes, the 1973-D in MS67 Full Steps takes it—PCGS CoinFacts calls it “rare” with “few examples” known.
 An NGC MS67 5FS example has been listed as the “Finest Known Top Pop” for the 1973-D.

 6. What is the 1973 nickel’s most valuable error?